asznajder/blog-engine/about/index.md

 <br/>
 <br/>

 I live in Warsaw, Poland and currently work for Sumo Logic as a Cloud Software Engineer.
+I'm responsible for developing in Scala a distributed platform for big machine data analysis.
+My main activity is finding bottlenecks and applying optimisations to reduce AWS usage costs.
 Previously I worked for a Chicago-based hedge fund.
 On my daily basis, I conducted research and implemented algorithmic trading strategies.
 I really liked the combination of science and software engineering, but also always wanted to join some Silicon Valley startup.
 That's why I didn't have to think twice when an offer from Sumo appeared.

 <br/>
 <br/>